Natural killer cell: NK-92 cells

 A more efficient way to obtain high numbers of NK cells is to expand NK-92 cells, an NK cell line with all the characteristics of highly active blood Natural Killer (NK) cells but with much broader and higher cytotoxicity.
 NK-92 cells grow continuously in culture and can be expanded to clinical-grade numbers in bags or bioreactors.
 Clinical studies have shown NK-92 cells to be safe and to exhibit anti-tumor activity in patients with lung or pancreatic cancer, melanoma, and lymphoma.
-Because NK-92 cells originated from a patient with lymphoma, they must be irradiated prior to infusion. although efforts are being made to engineer the cells to eliminate the need for irradiation.
+When NK-92 cells originate from a patient with lymphoma, they must be irradiated prior to infusion.
+Efforts, however, are being made to engineer the cells to eliminate the need for irradiation.
 The irradiated cells maintain full cytotoxicity.
 NK-92 are allogeneic (from a donor different from the recipient), but in clinical studies have not been shown to elicit significant host reaction.

 Unmodified NK-92 cells lack CD-16, making them unable to perform antibody-dependent cellular cytotoxicity (ADCC); however, the cells have been engineered to express a high affinity Fc-receptor (CD16A, 158V) genetically linked to IL-2 that is bound to the endoplasmic reticulum (ER).
 These high affinity NK-92 cells can perform ADCC and have greatly expanded therapeutic utility.